 Michelle Reyna Nario-Redmond is a Professor of Psychology specializing in stereotyping, prejudice, and disability studies.
 Her research focuses on group identification and political advocacy; strategies for coping with stigma; and the unintended consequences of simulating disability.
 She is passionate about social justice, Universal Design for Learning, and increasing access to higher education.
-She enjoys collaborating with students on independent research, created a school-based program on disability culture, and is finishing her first book, Ableism: The Causes and Consequences of Disability Prejudice.
+She enjoys collaborating with students on independent research, created a school-based program on disability culture, and just finished her first book, Ableism: The Causes and Consequences of Disability Prejudice.
 Her favorite courses include Freak, Gimp, Crazy, Crip and Gimpy Geezers.

 - Ph.D.,University of Kansas